 Your Professional Presence

-When you show up for an interview, you're there to put your best foot forward, not to create a distraction.
-If you wear risque clothing, strong scent, too much body jewelry or clothing that shows off your tattoos, you risk having people form snap judgments that could prevent you from succeeding in the interview or landing the job.
-Here are a few things to look out for:
+When you show up for an interview, you're there to make a strong positive first impression, not to create a distraction.
+Therefore, don't wear risque clothing, strong scent, body jewelry or clothing that shows off your tattoos, which communicate a social rather than professional presence.
+You risk having people form snap judgments that could prevent you from succeeding in the interview or landing the job.
+Be mindful of the following:

 - Your social vs. professional presence: What you wear off-the-job and socially doesn't have to be what you wear for interviewing or at work.
 In fact, your professional presence may be very different from your personal presence, and that's fine.
 You can have a closet full of fun clothes and a wardrobe of work clothes.